770 Fire Safety in On-Campus Student Residential Housing

 D. Trouble Signal: A trouble signal indicates a fault in a monitored circuit or component of the fire alarm system, or the disarrangement of the primary or secondary power supply.

 1. Trouble signals should be acknowledged at the fire alarm control panel or annunciator panel but there is no need to reset the system.

 2. Trouble signals should be reported to Facilities Services through the Work Order system, either online or by telephone.
-After hours, if the trouble signal is associated with a fire alarm signal and the trouble prevents a system reset, the University Police Department will notify the Director of Building Services and the MTSU Fire Marshal so that appropriate emergency repairs may be initiated.
+After hours, if the trouble signal is associated with a fire alarm signal and the trouble prevents a system reset, the University Police Department will notify the MTSU Fire Marshal so that appropriate emergency repairs may be initiated.

 VII.
 Fire Safety Training and Education

 1. The purpose of conducting fire exit drills is to ensure the safe and efficient evacuation of a building in an emergency while maintaining order and control and preventing panic.
 Speed in emptying a building, while desirable, is not the object of a fire exit drill and should be considered of secondary importance.